MicrosoftDocs/power-automate-docs/articles/bttn-button-flows.md

    ms.date="04/30/2017"
    ms.author="deonhe"/>

-# Run your flows with buttons from Bttn by The Button Corporation
+# Run your flows with physical buttons (bttns) from The Button Corporation

-Microsoft Flow has partnered with [Bttn by The Button Corporation](https://my.bt.tn/) (bttn), one of the leading physical button manufacturers.
-With this partnership, you can trigger your flows by touching a bttn (physical button made by Bttn by The Button Corporation.
+Microsoft Flow has partnered with [The Button Corporation](https://my.bt.tn/), one of the leading physical button manufacturers.
+This partnership enables you to trigger flows by touching a bttn (a physical button made by The Button Corporation).
 For example, you can press a bttn that triggers a flow that contacts your helpdesk with location information, sends an email to your team, blocks your calendar, or reorders supplies.

->[AZURE.IMPORTANT][Register](https://my.bt.tn/) your bttns before you can use them in flows.
+>[AZURE.IMPORTANT]You must [register](https://my.bt.tn/) your bttns before you can use them in flows.

+Configure all bttn properties, including name, location, email address, and so on, on the [bttn website](https://my.bt.tn/) before you create your flow.

-Microsoft Flow also partners with [Flic by Shortcut Labs](./flic-button-flows.md), another leading manufacturer that allows you to trigger your flows with a physical button.
+Microsoft Flow also partners with [Flic by Shortcut Labs](./flic-button-flows.md), another leading physical button manufacturer that allows you to trigger your flows with a physical button.

 ## Prerequisites